Fix for Mac OS X Not Remembering Wireless Networks

 - Join the wireless network as usual, checking the “Remember this network” box

-You should now be able to sleep and reboot the Mac without connection failures or forgetting the wireless network.
 This is one of those rare instances where repairing Disk Permissions, an oft referenced generic Mac placebo for many troubleshooting issues, actually does something and resolves the problem.
 Try it yourself and let us know if it worked for you.

-If you continue to have wireless difficulties, check out a lengthy list of tips for fixing wireless problems in OS X Lion.
+If you continue to have wireless difficulties, check out a lengthy list of tips for fixing wireless problems in Mac OS X Lion.

 (iMac only) Here is the link where you can download a new update (released on 24th fev) for wifi issue especially for iMac if helps: